redbluegreenhat/redbluegreenhat/README.md

 You can contact me directly at [alex@wikitide.org](mailto:alex@wikitide.org).

-However, chances are you should email the entirety of the SRE team at [sre@wikitide.org](mailto:sre@wikitide.org).
+However, chances are you should email the entirety of the Technology team at [tech@wikitide.org](mailto:tech@wikitide.org).

 _Profile picture is from Wikimedia Commons, by ronardios, licensed CC-BY-SA 2.0: https://commons.wikimedia.org/wiki/File:Anolis_carolinensis_aggression.jpg_